ractivejs/ractivejs.github.io/legacy/0.5/Mustaches.md

 <p>Item 2: two</p>
 ```

 This is particularly useful when you need to respond to user interaction.
-For example you could add a `data-index='\{{i}}'` attribute, then easily find which item a user clicked on.
+For example you could add a `data-index='{{i}}'` attribute, then easily find which item a user clicked on.

 ### Object Iteration